ss1611/CS220-AU-portfolio-1/2021-11-26-current-sociological-project.md

-# Current Sociological project: the ideologically manipulative role of the media.
+# Current sociological project: the ideologically manipulative role of the media.

 Upon achieving an A* at A Level Sociology, which was the subject I most thoroughly enjoyed, I decided to study it further, justifying my current status as a University of Essex student.
 The inequalities that A Level Sociology highlighted to me steered me towards studying how inequalities are perpetuated today.
 Thus, in my [SC106 'Media, Culture and Society' module](https://www1.essex.ac.uk/modules/Default.aspx?coursecode=SC106), when I was given the chance to study and write about the ideological role of the media, I took the opportunity.